-A new book called The Elemental Workplace from the former Workplace Director of Sky Neil Usher lays out in simplified form the most important factors firms need to consider in the design of their workplaces.
-What is interesting about the book is that its core theme is people and not buildings.
-This is exactly as it should be but we are aware that it is not always the case.
-It’s an important work because it not only encapsulates what makes workplace design effective, but is also indicative of the changing nature of work.
+A book called The Elemental Workplace from the former Workplace Director of Sky Neil Usher lays out in simplified form the most important factors firms need to consider in the design of their workplaces.
 It sets out twelve aspects of a workplace that make it most effective for individuals and so by definition the organisation for whom they work.
 This direct link is a result of the value of knowledge based work.

 It identifies six key areas where different approaches could be taken: